nauticuff/WeatherAppReact/README.md

 Carlos Felipe
 Weather App Rebuild
-This is a weathe app build in React using Bootstap for styling
+This is a weather app build in React using Bootstap for styling